-Brian Olshansky MD, FACC, FAHA, FHRS, FESCEmeritus Professor of Internal Medicine - Cardiovascular Medicine, University of Iowa Carver College of Medicine, Iowa City, IA
+Brian Olshansky MD, FACC, FAHA, FHRS, FESCProfessor Emeritus, University of Iowa Hospitals, Iowa City, Iowa

 Brian Olshansky, MD, FACC, FAHA, FHRS, FESC, a board certified clinical cardiac electrophysiologist, is a tenured Professor Emeritus of Medicine at the University of Iowa Carver College of Medicine.
 Dr. Olshansky was graduated from Carleton College, completed his MD at the University of Arizona, residency training in Internal Medicine at Bellevue/NYU Hospitals, Cardiology Fellowship training at The University of Iowa, and Electrophysiology Fellowship training at the University of Alabama-Birmingham.
 Dr. Olshansky has been a faculty member at the University of Alabama, Case Western Reserve University (working in both places with Dr. Albert Waldo) and Loyola University before returning to The University of Iowa.
 He has directed electrophysiology laboratories and training programs at Loyola University Medical Center and University of Iowa Hospitals and Clinics.

 Dr. Olshansky is an international leader in cardiology and has been recognized globally for his expertise in the field of clinical cardiac electrophysiology.
 One of the areas for which he is highly regarded relates to autonomic control of the heart.
 He is recognized for his work regarding the assessment of arrhythmia mechanisms, multicenter randomized clinical trials, treatment of atrial and ventricular arrhythmias, device therapy, and management of syncope.